Dealing With Intimate Reveals

 4# CONSIDER CONTACTING THE AUTHORITIES

-Posting or emailing nude photos to shame an ex is so prevalent now, many criminal courts won’t get involved unless the photos were physically removed from your home and then they may proceed with burglary charges.
-The prevailing attitude is that if you didn’t want sexually explicit photos distributed, you wouldn’t have taken them in the first place.
-If the photos clearly show that you didn't know that they were being taken, such as when you were asleep or through a window or secret camera, the police are far more sympathetic and likely to get involved, but even then, honestly it is on a location by location basis.
-Some police departments are much more clued in then others.
+The prevailing attitude has been that if you didn’t want sexually explicit photos distributed, you wouldn’t have taken them in the first place.
+Authorities were somewhat more sympathetic if the photos clearly show that you didn't know that they were being taken, such as when you were asleep or through a window or secret camera.

 5# STOP TAKING NUDE OR SEXUALLY EXPLICIT PHOTOS OF YOURSELF

 Really.
 Just stop.
 I understand that in the heat of the moment, it can be very sexy.
-But it invariably turns out bad for the exposed person.
+I understand that you "should" be able to trust your partner and you "should" be able to do what you want with your body, without being shamed.
+But the fact is, the incidents of revenge porn is skyrocketing.
+No matter how much you love and trust your partner, statistically, this will one day be your ex, your bitter, angry, vengeful ex.
+And that fun little photo shoot will invariably turn out bad for the exposed person.
 Don’t make the matter worse by continuing to share these sorts of pictures, no matter how much you currently trust the other person.